3.1 PRINCIPLE OF CHAIN SURVEYING

 3.2 WELL-CONDITIONED AND ILL-CONDITIONED TRIANGLES

-A triangle is said to be well-conditioned when no angle in it is less than 30or greater than 120.
+A triangle is said to be well-conditioned when no angle in it is less than 300 or greater than 1200 .
 An equilateral triangle is considered to be the best-condition or ideal triangle

 Well-conditioned triangles are preferred because their apex points are very sharp and can be located by a single ‘dot’.
 In such a case, there is no possibility of relative displacement of the plotted point.